ejpir/ezpad-max15-mtk-boot-unlock-kit/README.md

 - Reproducible fix path for the boot panic path where init exited with `127`
 - Reproducible root path using a known Magisk-patched `boot` image
+- AVB bypass flow required to boot custom ROM stacks such as LineageOS 23.x
 - Safe rollback to stock core partitions

 ## Prerequisites